valu-digital/npm-packages/packages/3rdparty/docs/iframes.md

 ```

 The will unblock the single iframe when a button with class name of "unblock"
-in clicked inside the placeholder.
+is clicked inside the placeholder.

 ## Usage without React

-This can be used in a tradional website too without React.
-Ask for the docs if you need them.
+This can be used in a tradional websites too without React.
+Ask for the docs
+if you need them.